Curtiss Aeroplane and Motor Company: Curtiss Aeroplane and Motor Company

 The Curtiss HS-2L flying boat was used extensively in the war for anti-submarine patrols and was operated from bases in Nova Scotia, France, and Portugal.
-The John Cyril Porte of the Royal Navy and Curtiss worked together to improve the design of the Curtiss flying boats resulting in the Curtiss F5L and the similar Felixstowe F.3.
+John Cyril Porte of the Royal Navy and Curtiss worked together to improve the design of the Curtiss flying boats resulting in the Curtiss F5L and the similar Felixstowe F.3.
 Curtiss also worked with the United States Navy to develop the NC-4, which became the first aircraft to fly across the Atlantic Ocean in 1919, making several stops en route.
 By the end of World War I, the Curtiss Aeroplane and Motor Company would claim to be the largest aircraft manufacturer in the world, employing 18,000 in Buffalo and 3,000 in Hammondsport, New York.
 Curtiss produced 10,000 aircraft during that war, and more than 100 in a single week.

 Peace brought cancellation of wartime contracts.
 In September 1920, the Curtiss Aeroplane and Motor Company underwent a financial reorganization and Glenn Curtiss cashed out his stock in the company for $32 million and retired to Florida.
 He continued as a director of the company but served only as an advisor on design.
 Clement M. Keys gained control of the company from Willys-Overland and it later became the nucleus of a large group of aviation companies.

 Curtiss seaplanes won the Schneider Cup in two consecutive races, those of 1923 and 1925.
-The 1923 race was won by U.S. Navy Lieutenant David Rittenhouse flying a Curtiss R3C to 177.266 mph.
+The 1923 race was won by U.S. Navy lieutenant David Rittenhouse flying a Curtiss R3C to 177.266 mph.
 Piloted by U.S. Army Lt.
 Cyrus K. Bettis, a Curtiss R3C won the Pulitzer Trophy on October 12, 1925, at 248.9 mph.
 Thirteen days later, Jimmy Doolittle won the Schneider Trophy in the same aircraft fitted with floats with a top speed of 232.573 mph.

 The Curtiss Robin light transport was first flown in 1928, becoming one of the company's biggest sellers during the Great Depression, and the 769 built helped keep the company solvent when orders for military aircraft were hard to find.